jamesplease/redux-resource/docs/guides/lists.md

 }
 ```

-> :information_desk_person: Remember, you only need to specify the list for read and
-  create CRUD operations.
+> Remember, you only need to specify the list for read and create CRUD operations.

 ### Avoid Dynamic Lists